Categorical structure in coherent theory of arithmetic: Definable functions in the initial pr-coherent category

 As one can see, once we have properly established the initiality of $\mc C[\T]$ and realised that $\PriM$ is a pr-coherent category, the characterisation of provably total functions in $\T$ follows as an easy consequence.

-We will see more applications of the initiality of $\mc C[\T]$ in Section~\Ref{sec:furtherp}.
+We will see more applications of the initiality of $\mc C[\T]$ in \Cref{sec:furtherp}.
 But before that, let us first discuss the precise relationship between the theory $\T$ of coherent arithmetic, and the theory $I\Sigma_1$.
-We will show in the next section that $\T$ is precisely the $\Pi_2$-fragment of $I\Sigma_1$.
+We will show in the next section that $\T$ is precisely the $\Sigma_1$-fragment of $I\Sigma_1$.

-\section{Coherent Arithmetic and $I\Sigma_1$}
+\section{Coherent arithmetic and $I\Sigma_1$}

 In this section, we want to compare our coherent arithmetic $\T$ with $I\Sigma_1$.
-We will show that $I\Sigma_1$ is a \emph{convervative} extension of $\T$, in the sense that for any sequent $\varphi \vdash_{\ov x} \psi$ in $\T$, if it is provable in $I\Sigma_1$, then it is already provable in $\T$.
-This imlpies that the provably total recursive functions in $\T$ and $I\Sigma_1$ coincide, and thus, together with Corollary~\ref{cor:ptft}, we may conclude Theorem~\ref{thm:isigma}.
+We will show that $I\Sigma_1$ is a \emph{conservative} extension of $\T$, in the sense that for any sequent $\varphi \vdash_{\ov x} \psi$ in $\T$, if it is provable in $I\Sigma_1$, then it is already provable in $\T$.
+This implies that the provably total functions in $\T$ coincide with the strong $\Sigma_1$-representable functions in $I\Sigma_1$.
+Thus, together with \Cref{cor:ptft}, the theorem mentioned in \Cref{subsec:application} follows as a consequence.

 To make the above claim precise, we need an embedding of the theory $\T$ into $I\Sigma_1$.
 This is not automatic, because $\T$ contains additional function symbols than $I\Sigma_1$.
-However, this is not an essential problem: We may simply add all function symbols in \emph{PrimRec} and their corresponding axiomatisations into $I\Sigma_1$ as well.
+However, this is not an essential problem: We may simply add all function symbols in \emph{PrimRec} and their corresponding axiomatisation into $I\Sigma_1$ as well.
 This will not change the theory $I\Sigma_1$ in any essential way, because it is well-known by the work of G\"odel that any primitive recursive function is strongly representable in $I\Sigma_1$ by $\Sigma_1$-formulas.
 This way, every $\T$ sequent can be viewed as an $I\Sigma_1$ sequent as well.

 The conservativity result follows almost immediately by proof-theoretic analysis of $I\Sigma_1$.
 For this purpose, it is convenient to consider a derivation system for $I\Sigma_1$ in natural deduction style.
 A typical natural deduction proof will be a finite tree with possibly open leaves,